xipki/xipki/README.md

  - Multiple software instances (all can be in active mode) for the same CA
  - Support of databases Oracle, DB2, PostgreSQL, MySQL, H2
  - Embedded support of management of CA via embedded OSGi commands
- - API to specifiy CA management, e.g. GUI
+ - API to specify CA management, e.g. GUI
  - Embedded database tool (export and import CA database) simplifies the switch of databases, upgrade of XiPKi and switch from other CA system to XiPKI CA
  - Embedded client to enroll, revoke, unrevoke and remove certificates, to generate and download CRLs
- - All configuration of CA except those of databases are saved in database
+ - All configuration of CA except those of databases is saved in database

 - OCSP Responder
   - OCSP Responder (RFC 2560 and RFC 6960)